Skip to main content

 Over the next five months, both twins thrived, and Lukas’ parents didn’t notice any issues with his leg.
 But at a routine well-baby appointment, the pediatrician noticed a slight limb-length discrepancy between Lukas’ legs.
 Imaging showed his right leg was about a half inch shorter than his left, and that it bowed slightly inward.
 The doctor recommended Early Intervention services, physical therapy and orthotics.

 Lukas began working with a physical therapist and received an orthotic insert for his right shoe so his legs would be more even as he learned to walk.
-The family also regularly saw an orthopaedic doctor at Children’s Hospital of Philadelphia (CHOP), which has a specialized Limb Preservation and Reconstruction Program.
+The family also regularly saw an orthopedic doctor at Children’s Hospital of Philadelphia (CHOP), which has a specialized Limb Preservation and Reconstruction Program.
 If Lukas was going to need care for a limb difference, he was in the right place.

-lukas family Lukas (second from right) with his family (from left): mom Melanie; brother Matthew; twin sister Hannah; and dad Pierluigi.
 While CHOP isn’t the closest hospital to Lukas and his family, who live in southern New Jersey, Melanie said driving to CHOP’s Philadelphia campus for appointments was well worth it.
 “From day one, we’ve had nothing but positive experiences there,” she said.
 “I’m so grateful that I live within an hour of a hospital like CHOP.”

 Over the next few years, Lukas’ right leg grew at roughly half the rate of his left.
 He was prescribed a series of progressively larger orthotics — and he needed a new one each time his shoe size changed or the limb-length discrepancy increased.
 With the orthotics, his legs functioned well; Lukas even successfully learned how to ski.
 But as the length difference between his limbs grew, it began to affect his gait.